grantmduffy/kilauea/README.md

 The result is a library that enables high-performance graphics projects in a very pythonic and approachable way.
 You get the best of both worlds: the development speed of Python and the rendering performance of a low-level API like Vulkan.

+## Prerequisites

+Before using Kilauea, you'll need to install the **Vulkan SDK** on your system:

+- On Linux: Install the official Vulkan SDK from [LunarG](https://vulkan.lunarG.com/sdk/home).
+- On Windows: Download and install from Microsoft Store or the Vulkan SDK website.
+- On macOS: Vulkan is available through [MoltenVK](https://github.com/KhronosGroup/MoltenVK).

 ## Getting Started

 Getting started with Kilauea is simple.